Ready to Explore North Macedonia? Here’s What You Need to Know

 Additionally, many people in North Macedonia speak English, especially in the major tourist areas.
 Other languages spoken in the country include Turkish, Romani, and Serbian.

-Money Matters: What’s the Currency in North Macedonia?
+What’s the Currency in Macedonia?

 The official currency is the Macedonian denar (MKD),which has been in use since 1992.
 The denar is divided into 100 deni.
 Banknotes come in denominations of 10, 50, 100, 200, 500, 1,000, and 2,000 denars, while coins come in denominations of 1, 2, 5, 10, and 50 denari.
 It’s always a good idea to exchange currency at a bank or exchange store to get the best rate.

-Timing is Everything: When to go in North Macedonia?
+When to go in Macedonia?

 The best time to visit North Macedonia is in the spring (April to June) and fall (September to November).
 During these months, the weather is mild and comfortable, with fewer crowds than in the summer months.